Greed causes fighting;

 The problem at the root of most conversations is greed.
 Greed is an insatiable appetite for money.
 It is very closely aligned with covetousness, which is not only wanting what another person has but wanting what they have at their expense.
 Covetousness and greed are described in the Hebrew as someone who takes pleasure in looking at material wealth with evil intentions to possess it.

 What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you? – James 4:1

-Greed and covetousness comes from a battle within, yet is manifested in hostility toward others.
-A person stakes a claim to possessions that they want but haven’t earned.
-They claim that the system is rigged against them – that there is inequity and unfairness.
+Greed and covetousness come from a battle within, yet is manifested in hostility toward others.
+A person stakes a claim to possessions that they want but hasn’t earned.
+They claim that the system is rigged against them – that there are inequity and unfairness.